Lynn is an anchor to support your journey as you begin to live from your own innate wisdom and basic goodness.

 Lynn Fraser writes for the Medium Publication Invisible Illness

-Lynn Fraser brings the depth of twenty years experience teaching meditation.
+Lynn Fraser brings the depth of twenty two years experience teaching meditation.
 She specializes in holding a safe, trusted space for healing trauma in her private online sessions.
 Lynn lives near family, ocean and forest in Nova Scotia Canada.